Original Fairmount House Floor Plans

 The final set of changes is with the space behind the laundry room.
 The floor plans called for what seems to have been a small broom closet across from the entry door; in the end they replaced the closet with a doorway to allow access into the room behind the laundry room.
 The room has a window but no closet, so it can't be officially counted as a bedroom, and to be honest we're not quite sure what function to give this room.
 If I had to guess, I would assume the original owners used this room as another storage?

 For the most part the main level floor plan is very close to the finished construction.
 The biggest difference is the placement of the gate outside of the main entry.
-In the floor plan there it appears that originally there was going to be a double gate securing the entryway balcony.
-The final construction placed a single gate parallel to the long garage wall that abuts the entryway.
+In the floor plan it appears that originally there was going to be a double gate securing the entryway balcony.
+The final construction placed a single gate parallel to the long garage wall that abuts the entryway, making the enclosed balcony space larger.

 Upstairs in the master suite level it seems that there were plans to have a small coat closet to the left of the walk-in closet, behind the bedroom entry door.
 They ended up replacing the coat closet with a door to access the roof of the den room, which became another balcony.